elvie-valmores/elvie-valmores/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am currently an IT major with a Secure Computing and Networking minor at the University of Central Florida, expected to graduate in August 2026.
+I graduated from Valencia College with an Associate in Arts and a technical certificate in Cybersecurity.
+I frequently compete in CTFs and other cybersecurity competitions, which has fueled my deep passion for cybersecurity and continuous learning.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With a strong foundation in IT and a focus on secure computing, I am actively seeking a cybersecurity internship to gain practical experience.
+I am eager to apply my skills, contribute to the security of critical systems, and further develop my expertise in the field.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]